 We love wild horses.
 And by we, I don’t just mean Sunset.
 There are animals that people care about more, and mustangs happen to be one of them.
 Seventy-two percent of Americans support protecting wild horses, which have been declared by law “living symbols of the historic and pioneer spirit of the West.”
-But, as reporter Mac McClelland points out in Wild, her June feature story, “seventy-two percent of Americans also do not live anywhere near wild horses.”
+But, as reporter Mac McClelland points out in “The Fight over America’s Wild Horses“, “seventy-two percent of Americans also do not live anywhere near wild horses.”

 In places like Wyoming and northeastern Nevada, where a vast majority of the herds roam, they’re a hot-button topic, “the subject of screaming matches at town hall meetings, multi-sided lawsuits, and family rifts.”
 It’s a complex issue that involves public land, local ranchers, government agencies, and horse advocates like Madeleine Pickens, who last year opened Mustang Monument, a 900-square-mile eco-resort and wild horse refuge outside of Wells, Nevada.

 This was a big story for us so we recruited ace photographer Brown Cannon III, who spent three days at Mustang Monument with Pickens’ 600 ponies.
-I won’t try to describe his images except to say that I think what he captured tugs at some deep emotional chord within all of us, horse-lover or not.
-Pick up our June issue to see his photos in all their glossy grandeur, but in the meantime here are some outtakes, along with Brown’s commentary.
+I won’t try to describe his images except to say that I think what he captured tugs at some deep emotional cord within all of us, horse-lover or not.
+Here are some select shots, along with Brown’s commentary.